 Here Abby Wambach talks about how Michelle Akers demanded the soccer ball when she wanted her team to win in a small sided game.
-Imagine what Akers was like, or how she demanded the ball when she was playing in the World Cup:
+Imagine what Akers was like, or how she demanded the soccer ball when she was playing in the World Cup.

 When I was a teenager, I was lucky enough to play with one of my heroes, Michelle Akers.
 She needed a place to train since there was not yet a women’s professional league.
 Michelle was tall like I am, built like I’d be built, and the most courageous soccer player I’d ever seen play.
 She personified every one of my dreams.